talha-hashmi141/Ecom-shop/README.md

 ## Security Notes

-- Row Level Security (RLS) is enabled on all tables
+- Row Level Security (RLS) on all tables (categories, products, orders, order_items, employees, customers)
-- Public read access for categories and products
+- Public read for categories and products; admin/employee policies for orders, employees, and customers
-- Admin-only write access (enforced via RLS policies)
+- Employees can create customers (pending) and view approved customers; admins approve and manage all
-- Admin routes are protected by middleware
-- User role is checked in both middleware and server actions
+- Admin routes protected by middleware; role checked in middleware and server actions

 ## Future Enhancements

-- [ ] Image upload to Supabase Storage
+- [ ] Forgot password flow
-- [ ] Shopping cart functionality
+- [ ] Email setup (SMTP/transactional)
-- [ ] User authentication for customers
+- [ ] Shopping cart and checkout for public
-- [ ] Order management
 - [ ] Payment integration
-- [ ] Search functionality
+- [ ] Search and advanced filtering
-- [ ] Product filtering and sorting
+- [ ] Pagination on list pages
-- [ ] Pagination
+- [ ] Responsiveness improvements

 ## License